Supreme Chaplain Praises JPII’s Teaching on Religious Freedom

-Hundreds of Catholics gathered April 27 in Washington, D.C., for the 7th annual National Catholic Prayer Breakfast, including Supreme Knight Carl Anderson and many other members of the Knights of Columbus.
-The program featured several distinguished speakers, including a keynote address by Supreme Chaplain Bishop William E. Lori of Bridgeport, Conn., who delivered the keynote address.
+Hundreds of Catholics gathered on April 27, 2011 in Washington, D.C., for the 7th annual National Catholic Prayer Breakfast, including Supreme Knight Carl Anderson and many other members of the Knights of Columbus.
+The program featured several distinguished speakers, including Supreme Chaplain Bishop William E. Lori of Bridgeport, Conn., who delivered the keynote address.

 “Just as freedom of religion is the first of the freedoms in our own Bill of Rights, so also John Paul II taught us that religious freedom is the core of all human rights,” Bishop Lori observed in his address.